Improved Fine-Tuning by Better Leveraging Pre-Training Data: Main Results

-In order to describe the pre-trained model, we denote by $G(\theta):=\E_{(x,y)\sim\Q}[g(\theta;x,y)]$ the objective function that the pre-trained model aims to optimize.
-We use a parallel notation $G_m(\theta):=\frac{1}{m}\sum_{i=1}^{m}g(\theta;x_i,y_i)$, where $\{(x_1,y_1),\dots,(x_m,y_m)\}$ is a set of training data drawn from $\Q$.
+In order to describe the pre-trained model, we denote by $G(\theta):=\E_{(x',y')\sim\Q}[g(\theta;x',y')]$ the objective function that the pre-trained model aims to optimize.
+We also suppose that we have a set of training data $\{(x'_1,y'_1),\dots,(x'_m,y'_m)\}$ drawn from $\Q$.
 Usually, the sample size of pre-training data is larger than that of target data, i.e., $m \gg n$.
 For the sake of analysis, we let $m$ be large enough and both the pre-trained model and the target learning task share the same set of parameters.
-In order to ensure that the model learned by optimizing $G(\theta)$ will be valuable to the optimization of $F(\theta)$, we make the following assumption about $F(\theta)$ and $G(\theta)$. \begin{ass} There exists a constant $\Delta>0$ such that
+In order to ensure that the model learned by optimizing $G(\theta)$ will be valuable to the optimization of $F(\theta)$, we assume that the difference of their gradients is bounded.
+That is, there exists a constant $\Delta>0$ such that $\|\nabla F(\theta) - \nabla G(\theta)\| \leq \Delta, \forall \theta \in \R^d.$